 The new ballscrew bearings are fitted with M6 bolts and a new plate was machined to connect the ball nut to the new side plates.

-The first test assembly of the new components prior to the fitting of a counter weight system.
+The first test assembly of the new components prior to the fitting of a counterweight system.

 Back view showing the new ballscrew, ball nut and mounting brackets and plates.

-A 8.2KG counterweight was made from lead and then a new steel mounting bracket was created.
+An 8.2KG counterweight was made from lead and then a new steel mounting bracket was created.
 The cables are mountain bike gear cables which are pre-stretched and these run over brass pulleys inside the steel tube to the weight behind the mill.

 The total cost for the conversion was around £200 with the cost of importing the ballscrew and purchasing the 10mm aluminium plate/sheet used for the main components.
-All the bolts and other small parts came from our spares bins.
+All the bolts and other small parts came from our spare bins.